 It is sometimes an unwise decision to look back at music written years ago, and try to breathe new life into them.
 Perhaps there was a reason these songs never inspired a budding audience or career at that time.
 Well, that is just what The Steel Wheels have done with their new release "No More Rain," but after one listen many may wonder what took so long for these songs to find their way out once again.

 Of the 12 songs released here there is only 1 cover, which just so happens to open the record and contain the lyric for which the album is named.
-Tom Waits'
+Tom Waits' Walk Away is a great choice here, with the aching vocals of Trent Wagler delivering a heartfelt passionate plea.

 What sets The Steel Wheels from the Blue Ridge Mountains of Virginia apart from many bands is the combination of their stellar instrumentals, accentuated by the one of a kind lead vocal of Wagler, and keenly supported by strong harmonies.
 Eric Brubaker on fiddle, Jay Lapp on mandolin, and Brian Dickel on bass weave in and out intricately throughout this record, painting vivid imagery which flows effortlessly, just teasing the lyrics enough to allow them to resonate within you.